CDE will be closed on Thursday, Nov. 25 and Friday, Nov. 26 for the Thanksgiving holiday.

 You are here

-Gail Lott will offer office hours on the following Wednesdays:
+Gail Lott will offer Secondary Transition office hours on the second Tuesday of each month from 3:30- 4:30PM on the following days:

-Registrations must be completed by 10:00 am the day before (Tuesday) each Wednesday office hours session.
+Registrations must be completed by 10:00 am the day before (Monday) for each Tuesday office hours session.

 Providing Secondary Transition Services During COVID